 I’m a WA picture book author and illustrator telling stories with a brush and a pencil.

-I’ve written and illustrated thirteen picture books and illustrated many more for publishers including Penguin, Berbay, Walker Books and Hardie Grant.
+I’ve written and illustrated thirteen picture books and illustrated many more for publishers including Penguin, Walker Books and Hardie Grant.

 I live with my wife and our two sons in a house we built in an old apricot orchard on a big hill.

-Photo of Gabriel Evans
+Photo of Gabriel Evans sitting at his desk drawing in a sketchbook.

 How it started.